matwilso/matwilso.github.io/_posts/learned-sims.md

 But traditional simulators are limited in many ways, and ultimately by introducing learned components, we can go far beyond what they are currently capable of.
-Beyond additional accuracy and variety, the Simulator of Tomorrow will be much easier to use and will enables things like:
+Beyond additional accuracy and variety, the Learned Simulator will be much easier to use and will enables things like:

 <!--
 I can't see any other way we are going to handle the